-- The Leader of the Council, together with the Deputy Leader shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk to the Council.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Clerk to the Council shall contact the Leader of the Council or the Chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the Council relates to the Leader of the Council or the Chairman of the Staffing Committee this shall be communicated to the Deputy Leader of the Council or another member of the Staffing Committee which shall be reported back and progressed by resolution of the Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- The Leader of the Council, together with the Chairman of the Staffing Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of Chief Officer.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Chief Officer shall contact the Leader of the Council or the Chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Chief Officer relates to the Leader of the Council or the Chairman of the Staffing Committee this shall be communicated to the Deputy Leader of the Council or another member of the Staffing Committee which shall be reported back and progressed by resolution of the Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).